whastings/devnotes/topics/redux.md

 * Can simply create action objects from input, or can do more complex (e.g. async) things by returning things that middleware can process
 * Can do extra related work like checking current state to see if desired data is already loaded
+* Action creators can dispatch multiple actions in a row, but this can cause lots of re-rendering

 ## Reducers